npm/npm/doc/npm.md

   npm's default configuration options are defined in lib/utils/default-config.js.
 These should not be changed.

-See `npm help config` for more information.
+See `npm help config` for much much more information.

 ## CONTRIBUTIONS